-Participating in property management conferences, workshops and other professional events helps build your reputation as a leader in the industry.
+As a leading property management staffing agency, we can confirm that participating in property management conferences, workshops and other professional events helps build your reputation in the industry.
 For example, you’ll add to your skill set and become even more marketable for employers.
 You’ll also meet other experts and influencers in the industry who can share their ideas for advancing your career.
 In addition, you’ll discover the latest tools and software for more effectively completing property management tasks.
 Furthermore, you’ll be exposed to the latest news and trends in property management and be able to ask questions and learn more in-depth information.
 You’ll return with new ideas and approaches to improve your effectiveness at work.

 When participating in professional events, avoid marketing your brand and just be yourself.
 Introduce yourself and shake hands with at least five people.
 Ask questions so you get to know each on a personal level.
 Find commonalities and capitalize on them.
 Listen attentively so each person remembers you showed an interest in them and made them feel important.
 Ensure you exchange business cards and agree to follow up later.